 Has the Assisted Decision-making Capacity Act 2015 been commenced?

 The Assisted Decision-Making (Capacity) Act 2015 was signed into law on 30 December 2015.
 However, certain elements of the systems required to implement the legislation were not in place.
 While the start date for this important legislation was initially expected to be June 2022, the eagerly awaited commencement of the legislation was further delayed to allow for amending legislation, specifically the Assisted Decision-Making (Amendment) Bill 2022, which is now in place.
 This allowed for the above-mentioned commencement of the Assisted Decision-Making (Capacity) Act on 26 April 2023.

 In implementing the new legislation, certain healthcare providers are advised to consider the effect and scope of the new legislation and ensure that the residents under their care who may lack capacity can access the decision making supports most appropriate to them.
-The Decision Support Service (DSS) is a public body that will oversee the assisted decision-making.

 Decision Support Service (DSS)

 The DSS is the statutory agency responsible for oversight and implementation of the new assisted decision-making system in Ireland.

 Under the new legislation, a person who currently requires decision support can avail of a three tier system of assisted decision-making:

 - Decision-Making Assistance: A person can formally appoint a decision-making assistant, who is supervised by the DSS.
 The person retains ultimate decision-making responsibility.

 - Co-Decision-Maker: A person can appoint someone to make decisions on their behalf on a joint responsibility basis.
 The co-decision-maker is also subject to the supervision of the DSS.